daniel-ziegler/From-quizlet-to-memrise/README.md

 #Additional info
 - The script is prepared for repeated imports.
 The confirm button acts as a reset button as well.
-- The favicon at the live script is a tribute to "Duckman" -  a great TV show
+- The favicon is a tribute to TV show I love - "Duckman"
 ![alt tag](http://i.imgur.com/6mcKBRj.png)